dowjones/dj-dna-streams-python/README.rst

         In this codebase you will find a file named 'customer_config.json'.
 Open this file and add your service account ID.
 Then add your subscription IDs.
 Remember that this is a JSON file so follow basic JSON formatting and syntax conventions.

-Running the Demonstration
+Running the Demonstration Code

     If you have a account service account ID and a subscription ID you can run the demo code!
 Take your service account ID and subscription ID(s) abd follow the steps above in the 'Configuring' section above.
 Then follow these steps:

         i.
 At the command prompt, change to the project root directory.

         ii.
 Execute the follow on the command line:

                 python src/show_stream.py

 Testing
 _______